hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   simulation time).
 Compiler unit tests separately verify the grouped C96 and logical C16-tail command structures; this K32 fixture is not claimed as direct end-to-end evidence for those wider/tail cases.
+- Completed adaptive pointwise composite block: the focused compiler test passes 124 assertions and verifies the 64 KiB time-local workspace, six L2 reloads, four L2 stores, and `256,256,1,1` command rows.
+The M257 Verilator block is byte-exact at 84,002.257 ns and verifies firmware execution of the striped pointwise command.
+The current TFLite fixture does not itself force compiler L2 placement, so these are complementary rather than single-fixture end-to-end evidence.
 - Completed P0 stem contract: cascade 3 is RGB K3/S2 Conv -> LUT -> K3/S2 Conv.
   The focused block test proves every logical Conv/LUT output row is emitted exactly once.